 In 2008, Brian Chesky, Joe Gebbia and Nate Blecharczyk founded Airbnb.
 The first listing was in Brian and Joe’s apartment on Rausch Street in San Francisco.
-Almost a decade later and Airbnb boasts over 3 million listed properties across 65 000 cities all over the planet.
+Years later and Airbnb boasts over 3 million listed properties across 65 000 cities all over the planet.
 What started as an idea has grown into an R450 million company.

 Though this rental market looks promising from an owner’s point of view, it has its downside.
 “As a means to address the problem,” economics journo Lynley Donnelly writes, “city authorities in places such as Berlin, New York and Reykjavik have taken steps to regulate how hosts let out their properties on Airbnb.”
 For instance, the city of Berlin does not allow residents to rent out more than half of their property, which they must occupy themselves, without a permit from the city council.

 For more information on how to find a place to rent or on how to become an Airbnb host, go check out their official website.